Radhan Ganda

-Radhan Ganda is a 2013 Kannada comedy - action film written and directed by Murugan.
+Radhan Ganda is a 2013 Indian Kannada comedy - action film written and directed by Murugan.
 It is produced by Confident Group along with Shanta Pictures.
 Komal Kumar and Poorna are in the lead roles.
 Manikanth Kadri has composed the soundtrack and film score.
 The core plot of the movie was based on the 2001 French movie My Wife Is an Actress.